Know the water, know your limits, wear a life jacket!

 Learning how to swim is an important tool for water safety and drowning prevention.
-King County Parks offers swim lessons at several local pools.
-Visit their training website to learn more about swim class options.
+King County Parks offers swim lessons at the Weyerhauser King County Aquatic Center.
+Click on their link to their current schedule.

 Benefits of swimming in a lifeguarded area

 Most drownings are preventable through strategies such as restricting swimming areas, posting warning signs and fencing the perimeters of pools and waterways.
 Lifeguards are an essential part of these strategies, as a vast majority of drownings each year occur at unguarded locations.